 Some Warnings About Highly Sensitive Data

-No users are permitted to carry or store Highly Sensitive Data on any device, unless they have been authorized by their Data Steward, per the Data Stewardship Policy 1114.
+No users are permitted to carry or store HSD on any device unless they have been authorized by their Data Steward, per University Policy 1114: Data Stewardship.
 See Authorization to Store Highly Sensitive Data Procedures.

-NIST-certified encryption software must be used to protect Highly Sensitive Data on mobile devices.
-If you have been authorized by your Data Steward to carry or store "highly sensitive" data, please contact the ITS Support Center and request encryption.
+NIST-certified encryption software must be used to protect HSD on mobile devices.
+If you have been authorized by your Data Steward to carry or store HSD, contact the ITS Support Center and request encryption.